cv007/NUCLEO_G031K8/README.md

 #### An earlier all-in-one file variation can be seen in the online compiler - https://godbolt.org/z/hf63Wf5qY where it is now split out into appropriate headers here.

-#### So, you do not need to stick to the manufacturers way of doing things if you prefer something else (better).
+#### So, you do not need to stick to the manufacturers way of doing things if you prefer something better.
 The C++ language is also quite nice and as seen here there is no C++ standard library in use and there is no requirement to use it.
-You still have a limited mcu, so you weigh the cost of speed/space vs ease of use.
-The C++ language itself has quite a nice toolbox, and an mcu is a good fit for its use.
+The C++ language itself has quite a nice toolbox, and is a good fit for the mcu.